How to monitor and evaluate trachoma programmes

 Deciding whether to start SAFE interventions

 Baseline surveys must be undertaken before any SAFE interventions are started.
-Population based surveys are commended using WHO methods.
+Population-based surveys should be undertaken using methods recommended by the World Health Organization (WHO).

 The key indicators which guide the decision on beginning SAFE interventions are: